 Bristol is the UK’s capital of local businesses and shops – Gloucester Road is known as ‘The Last British High Street’ – it’s the longest row of independent shops in the country.
 Bristol has its own currency – the Bristol Pound (don’t worry, you can still use the British Pound!) and it was the green capital of Europe in 2015.
 Bristol’s constantly moving forward into the future, and it will more than happily take you with it!

 That being said, Bristol holds onto its past fantastically.
-A historical city, the centre still retains its medieval street layout.
-Clifton village boasts fantastic Georgian decor, and the Clifton Suspension Bridge remains one of the South West’s largest structures.
+A historical city, the centre still retains its medieval street layout, and the Clifton Suspension Bridge remains one of the South West’s most famous structures.

 There’s enough things to see and do in Bristol to last a lifetime, but it’s so fantastically connected to the rest of the South West and London, meaning that it’s easily reached and can be used as a base to explore the rest of the region.
-It’s close to the famous city of Bath, it’s right by the most stunning Somerset countryside which contains some lovely old towns and it is very near to the Cotswold hills.
+There are so many wonderful day trips from Bristol – it’s close to the famous city of Bath, it’s right by the most stunning Somerset countryside which contains some lovely old towns and it is very near to the Cotswold hills.
 It’s just over the bridge from Wales and less than a two hour train ride from London.
 Getting to Bristol is absolutely no problem; the issue is pulling yourself away!